mtford90/siesta/DOCS.md

 Prepending `-` signifies descending order.

-## Query Set
+## Result Set

-TODO:

-* Implement querysets

-Once a query has completed successfully we can access the `QuerySet` instance which contains the results of the query.
-This is an array-like object and can be treat as such.

- The query set has additional methods that allow us to apply bulk operations to all instances within it for example:
+Once a query has completed successfully we can access the result set which contains the results of the query.
+This is an array-like object and can be treated as such however has additional methods that allows us to apply bulk operations to all instances within it.
+For example:

 ```js
 // Delete model instances for all repositories with >= 1000 stars.